Going Hybrid: Banking Alternatives

 However, you should know that there are other options besides your standard national bank.
 The giant bank behemoths have never been one to embrace technology, but the following types of accounts have a fresher outlook.

 Hybrid Accounts – This combines a brokerage account with a checking account, which makes delving in the stock market a breeze.
-E*Trade, Charles Schwab, Fidelity and Morgan Stanley are all good options and most can easily be set up online.
+E*Trade, Charles Schwab, TD Ameritrade and Morgan Stanley are all good options and most can easily be set up online.

 Online Bank – It seems like our entire lives can be run online; your banking shouldn’t be any different.
 Although banks now offer various online services, using a bank that caters specifically to online users rather than outdated branches is the wave of the future.
 Check out Solera Bank.